Muzakir Manaf

-Muzakir Manaf (born 3 April 1964), popularly known as Mualem, is an Indonesian politician and former Free Aceh Movement (GAM) guerilla fighter who served as the vice governor of Aceh between 2012 and 2017.
+Muzakir Manaf (born 3 April 1964), also known as Mualem, is an Indonesian politician and former Free Aceh Movement (GAM) guerilla fighter who is currently serving as the governor of Aceh.
 Leading the movement's guerilla wing following the death of his predecessor, he was its leader at the end of the conflict and later founded the Aceh Party, becoming its first and current chairman.
+He also served as the vice governor of Aceh between 2012 and 2017.

 Career

 GAM

 Manaf stated that when he graduated from high school, he signed up to join the Indonesian National Armed Forces, but failed and instead went to Malaysia to sign up as a GAM fighter, this time passing.
 In 1986, Manaf left for Libya, where he received combat training with other GAM members.

 Following the death of GAM commander Abdullah Syafi'i in 2002 during combat with Indonesian Army soldiers, Muzakir Manaf became the commander of GAM's central command.

 Following the Helsinki agreement, Manaf went out of hiding and entered public view for the first time, and began serving as the chairman of the Aceh Transition Committee (Komite Peralihan Aceh).
 Later on, he was one of the co-founders of the Self-Sufficient Aceh Movement Party (Partai Gerakan Aceh Mandiri or Partai GAM, later renamed to just Aceh Party following complaints from the central government) and became its first chairman.